Anthony Pryor (Fantasy Flight Games)

 Ah, the halcyon days of the d20 boom.
-Brimming with potential, the d20 market eventually got clogged with a flood of substandard if not utterly wretched and uninspired garbage supplements married to a system that was already heaving under the strain of excessive rulesbloat.
+Brimming with potential, the d20 market eventually got clogged with a flood of substandard if not utterly wretched supplements married to a system that was already heaving under the strain of excessive rulesbloat.

-Fantasy Flight once lowered itself to producing d20 supplements like a lowborn plebeian (though its paws were already firmly rooted in the boardgame buisness by then).
+Fantasy Flight once lowered itself to producing d20 supplements like a baseborn plebeian (though its paws were already firmly rooted in the boardgame business by then).
 The Horizon line was one of their more interesting but uneven attempts.
 Five mini-campaign settings, about 64 pages in length, each usually a thinly veiled ripoff of an existing IP(Grimm and Spellslinger more or less exempted).
-Virtual is the third one, and with the exception of the last, the weakest in the series.
+Virtual is the third one and the second-weakest in the series.

 Part 1: A Tron is You!

 Okay.
 Character creation starts off fairly simple.
 Basically, your Race consists of two components; Heritage and Form.
 Heritage depends on the type of super-virus that made your once nonsentient program self-aware through its mere proximity (these government-designed super viruses also sort of take the role of BIG BAD antagonists in this setting, though they portrayed more as forces of nature then malignant Intelligences).
 Heritage usually gives you a +2 on one stat and a -2 on the other along with some typical racial abilities.
 If you like powergaming, these heritages should come as a pleasant change of pace for you, as almost all the heritages are biased in one direction and one direction only (i.e Destroyers are good at hitting, Infectors are good at social skills, Resisters are tanky, Hiders are hidey).
 If you are a more flavor-oriented guy, you will find them dull.
 I find them dull.